piranha/gostatic/README.md

 modifications and `0.1s` to re-render a single changed page (along with index and tag pages, coming to 77 pages in total).

+Same timings on late 2012 MacBook Air (i7 2.0, 8 GB RAM, SSD) - `0.18s`, `0.03s`
+and `0.08s`.
+Also note that if you're using various external post-processors (like uglifyjs or lessc) they tend to slow down things a bit (for my specific use case both uglifyjs and lessc add another `0.4s` when files they process change).

 ## External resources

  - Jack Pearkes wrote [Heroku buildpack][] for gostatic and an